The post settings menu in the editor allows you to prepare your content for publishing with tags, post access levels, meta data and more.

 The Canonical URL field can be used to override the automatic canonical for the post, if you're publishing a guest post that has been published on another website, or working with duplicate content.
 Read more about when to use the Canonical URL field.

-It's possible to set customized structured data for Twitter.
-If the left Twitter data is not set, the custom metadata is used.
+It's possible to set customized structured data for X (formerly Twitter).
+If the X data is not set, the custom meta data is used.